heliofi/heliopay/README.md

 ```

 Please note that the API will check with the blockchain to validate the signature of the transaction.
-If the transaction has status confirmed or finalized the API will return success, otherwise will flow one of the following error codes.
+If the transaction has status confirmed or finalized the API will return success, otherwise will throw one of the following error codes.

 `HTTP 400` - invalid request body